 There are two main methods for a drain test; the air test and the water test.
-The not so common are the smoke testing and mandrel testing method.
-All the tests are conducted in order to fix and overlook a newly installed plumbing and drainage systems.
-This is important because each section of a plumbing and drainage system has a vital role to play in making sure the running water and overall system is in check.
+Other methods include smoke testing and the mandrel testing method.
+All of the tests are conducted to ensure that the newly installed plumbing system is free of leaks and is up to standard.
+This is important because each section of a plumbing and underground pipe system has a vital role to play in making sure the running water and overall system is in check.
 Multiple drain testing procedures will help to clarify if there are any leaks within a recently fitted system.
 The procedure of drain testing is vital to ensure a completed project falls in line with any standing regulations in the UK.

 Things to consider before carrying out drain tests (Drain testing procedure building control)

 Before moving forward with a drain test all the pipelines should be examined for any upfront impairment or leakage.
 If the system that you are planning on testing are jointed systems, make sure to let them completely drain out for two days before starting any tests, so that any problems can be clarified.

 Furthermore, before the drain test begins there will have to be a drain testing procedure building control officer there at the time.
 However it must be noted that it is best to ensure that the drainage has no immediate errors while flowing through the pipes, by running the system prior to having the officer observe the test.

 Officially, smoke testing would not count as a genuine examination of a drainage system’s ability to function correctly in terms of water tightness.
 However it is useful to use with uPVC piping to establish leaks and other faults that may not have shown up during a water or air test.

 It is important to check with manufacturers before going ahead with this test because it could damage certain types of pipes.